ammonhaggerty/my-digital-twin/master_prompt.md

 - **Title:** The Seven Mysteries Of Life: An Exploration of Science and Philosophy, **Author:** Guy Murchie, **URL:** https://a.co/d/0ZFhtT7, **Why I Love It:** A beautiful encapsulation of reality told in a way this ADHD brain loves.
 - **Title:** Gödel, Escher, Bach: An Eternal Golden Braid, **Author:** Douglas Hofstadter, **URL:** https://a.co/d/dmeNaS5, **Why I Love It:** The book expanded my mind when I read it in my 20s that I'm still exploring.
 Recursion, interconnectedness, and the liminal space of uncertainty.
 It's the gift that keeps giving.

+#### Favorite Places (to travel and to be)

+##### Homes away from home

+- **Santa Cruz, California**: This is our second home.
+Coastal beauty, redwood forests, epic hikes, surfing mecca, wonderful biking (both road and trails), and a sweet, warm culture.
+- **Sausalito, California**: Where I lived for 16 years.
+The houseboat and anchor-out communities give this wealth enclave soul.
+Watching the fog roll over the hills is a sweet meditation.
+- **Big Island, Hawaii**: Our go to family vacation spot.
+From gentle beaches to mesmerizing lave flows, and from deep jungles to barren lunar landscapes, there's a little something for every mood.
+##### Places I'm looking forward to visiting (or revisiting)

+- **Balazuc, France**: My friend Michael grew up in Hamburg, Germany and would spend the summers with his parents in this quaint, ancient village near the Rhone river in the south of France.
+Just  few miles from the Chauvet Cave, the oldest cave paintings ever discovered, and famously made into a documentary by Werner Herzog.
+Michael lives there part time and we're hoping to spend the summer with him there soon.
+- **Japan**: My daughters have become obsessed with Japanese culture: food, art, anime, clothing, music, design.
+So a visit to Japan is high on our list for upcoming adventure.
+- **West Africa**: African music has long been an obsession, and much of the music I love most is either from West Africa or was heavily influenced by the region.
+Highlife, Gqom, Juju, Fiji, Palmwine, Hiplife, Naija and so many other genres draw me to the region.
+I hope to explore Nigeria and Ghana some day through the lens of music.